 “(9) Tetrahydrocannabinol content in edibles shall meet the following requirements: (a) A single serving portion of an edible shall not exceed 10 milligrams of tetrahydrocannabinol.
 A multi-serving edible shall not exceed a total of 200 milligrams of tetrahydrocannabinol; and (b) The total tetrahydrocannabinol potency printed on the label of an edible may vary by no more than 15% from the total potency result found on the certificate of analysis.
 Such variance shall not result in the edible exceeding the maximum milligrams of tetrahydrocannabinol described in paragraph (9)(a).”

 Next, we will discuss dosing as it’s crucial to learn what dose is right for you, as everyone is different!

-Thus, those who are new to using edibles should start with the lowest possible dose and not exceed the 10 milligram serving size.
-It’s difficult to predict how a new medical marijuana user will react to an edible, so you should discuss the dosage with a medical marijuana specialist in Florida beforehand.
+Thus, those who are new to using weed edibles should start with the lowest possible dose and not exceed the 10 milligram serving size.
+It’s difficult to predict how a new medical marijuana user will react to a pot edible, so you should discuss the dosage with a medical marijuana specialist in Florida beforehand.
 Depending on its effects on you, the doctor will change your dose accordingly.
-Now that we know how to properly dose, what are some of the effects of edibles?
+Now that we know how to properly dose, what are some of the effects of marijuana edibles?

 It has been claimed that medical marijuana is effective in relieving pain and discomfort, making life easier for those who suffer from an illness with these symptoms, such as arthritis, fibromyalgia, neuropathic pain, and many more.
 However, although it may be able to help with a number of different symptoms, medical marijuana will produce different effects for each individual.
 Thus, even if it does provide some relief, there is no guarantee that it will take all the pain away.